Looking to claim credit, update your profile, access journals, or renew your membership? Log in to your My Account page.

 Belimumab is an immunosuppressant drug approved by the FDA for the treatment of lupus and lupus nephritis in children and adults.
 Belimumab is used in combination with other lupus drugs such as hydroxychloroquine and steroids.
 Belimumab treats people with mild or moderate lupus affecting the blood, skin, joints, and kidneys.
 It works against a protein that triggers certain cells in the immune system to attack different parts of the body.

 Belimumab can be given as an infusion or injection.
-When given by infusion, the medication is administered through a needle that is inserted into a vein.
+When given by infusion, the medication is administered through an IV that is inserted into a vein.
 The infusion is given in a healthcare facility and lasts about one hour.
 The dose is based on your weight.
 Infusions are every two weeks for the first 3 doses and every four weeks, thereafter.
-Usually, belimumab takes effect in 12 weeks, but it can take longer in some patients.
+Belimumab may take 12 weeks to take effect, but it can take longer in some patients.

 Side Effects